 the result type of M is Void, or the result type of N is a subtype of that of M.

-M is a string index signature of type U and S' contains a string index signature of a type that is a subtype of U.
+M is a string index signature of type U and S has an apparent string index signature of a type that is a subtype of U.

-M is a numeric index signature of type U and S' contains a string or numeric index signature of a type that is a subtype of U.
+M is a numeric index signature of type U and S has an apparent string or numeric index signature of a type that is a subtype of U.

 When comparing call or construct signatures, parameter names are ignored and rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type.